ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.96.2:
+        *   Fixed issue #55, where the MIDI control channel was being stripped when using JACK.
+        *   Fixed a related issue: null (status = 0) control events were sent.
+        *   Fixed a bug in "portmidi" MIDI input handling where only the last device's events would be processed.
         *   Improved pause/continue support with JACK transport.
         *   Fixed 'rc' allow-click-edit feature.
         *   Made the buss-override settings act more consistently.